Notes of Engagement Session with Dr Faishal Ibrahim, Parliamentary Secretary for Transport (Road Safety for Cyclists)

 Engaging the Hard-to-reach Road Users (e.g. Foreign workers, aunties and uncles)

 These groups are the ones with the lowest level of road preparedness, skills and etiquette, but there’s no denying them the right to use the roads.
 Incentive could be given out in the form of a pair of lights (front+back) when they sign up and attend a road safety course.
 A pair of durable bicycle lights can be had for $3 – a small investment that will reap benefits many times it’s cost.
 It helps to have lights on a FW’s bike when he’s riding towards you in the darkness, dressed in nothing but black.

 Making Road Safety a part of Education Curriculum

 Good habits are best taught to the young, as they more readily internalize the lessons taught.
 Early engagement with the right education is an effective way to cultivate a road culture with all the positive qualities we’d like to see.
 Furthermore, the young can influence their family and friends, and can be a powerful network for information dissemination.

 Currently, our school-going children only spend a grand total of ONE day on road safety throughout their entire six years of primary education.
 We can achieve much more by making road safety education an annual event for students in P1-P6.
-Much as other subjects, new skills and knowledge are introduced progressively across the years, and old skills and knowledge are reinforced.
+Much as other subjects, with the help of attorneys from men’s child support law firm new skills and knowledge are introduced such as protection of both men and women rights progressively across the years, and old skills and knowledge are reinforced.
 The Bikeability program run by the UK Dept for Transport (the equivalent of MoT) or Bike School SG’s Bike Smart are highly structured cycling safety education programmes which are worth a deeper look.